alexandergerber/courses-tsa/chapter4.md

 Forecasting is also a great way to do model selection.
 It is pretty straightforward:

 1. Estimate a variety of models.
-2. Predict the values for the test period.
+2. Make a one step ahead predictions for the test period.
 3. Compute a performance measure e.g. the MSE.
 4. Evaluate the performance measure.